phaserjs/phaser/README.md

 Significant API changes:

 * Upgraded to Pixi.js 1.5
-* Group now extends PIXI.DisplayObjectContainer, rather than owning a _container property, which makes life a whole lot easier re: nesting.
+* Group now extends PIXI.DisplayObjectContainer, rather than owning a _container property, which makes life a whole lot easier re: nesting and child iteration.
 * Removed Sprite.group property.
 You can use Sprite.parent for all similar needs now.
 * PIXI.Point is now aliased to Phaser.Point - saves on code duplication and works exactly the same.
 * PIXI.Rectangle is now aliased to Phaser.Rectangle - saves on code duplication and works exactly the same.